Rio champion Nurudinov DQ’d from London Olympics for doping

 LAUSANNE, Switzerland (AP) — A weightlifting gold medalist at the 2016 Rio de Janeiro Olympics has been disqualified from the 2012 London Games for doping.

-The Court of Arbitration for Sport says its new anti-doping chamber stripped Ruslan Nurudinov of fourth place in London in the 105-kilogram weight class.
+The Court of Arbitration for Sport’s new anti-doping tribunal stripped Ruslan Nurudinov of fourth place in London in the 105-kilogram weight class, the CAS said Monday .

 Nurudinov, from Uzbekistan, later won the 105-kilogram world title in 2013, Olympic gold in 2016 and the 2018 Asian Games title.

-The CAS anti-doping division says Nurudinov tested positive for the anabolic steroid oral turinabol in re-analysis of London samples.
+He tested positive for the anabolic steroid oral turinabol in re-analysis of London samples.

 The 27-year-old lifter now faces a ban from the International Weightlifting Federation, which provisionally suspended him in December.

+The 105-kilogram gold medalist in London, Oleksiy Torokhtiy of Ukraine, was also provisionally suspended in December.
+CAS did not announce a ruling in his case Monday.

-CAS also says Mikalai Novikau of Belarus is disqualified from the 85-kilogram class in London.
+CAS also disqualified Mikalai Novikau of Belarus from the 85-kilogram class in London.
 Novikau, who originally placed eighth, tested positive for two anabolic steroids.

+The CAS anti-doping tribunal was created to judge cases on behalf of the IOC and sports governing bodies.
+Verdicts can be challenged at the separate and long-standing appeals division of sport’s highest court.

 More AP sports: https://apnews.com/apf-sports and https://twitter.com/AP_Sports